 One thing that sets apart craft chocolate from mass-produced chocolate is the process of whole-bean roasting.
 This is slightly less efficient than roasting the nibs, but delivers a much fuller flavour.

 As for the health benefits of raw chocolate, we’re yet to be convinced.
-See our recent blog post on this and other dubious claims about chocolate and health.
+These claims join the numerous, dubious, health claims made for chocolate.

 Roasted cocoa beans have a thin, papery shell that needs to be removed before processing.
-The beans are cracked open to create a mix of broken shells and small pieces of the inner bean called “nibs”.
-The mixture is then blown lightly with a fan or a hair dryer, which removes the lighter shells and leaves only the nibs ready for grinding.
+The beans are cracked open to create a mix of broken shells and small pieces of the inner bean called nibs.
+The mixture is then blown lightly with a fan or a hair dryer, or at larger scales with specialised machines, which removes the lighter shells and leaves only the nibs ready for grinding.

 Stone rollers then grind the cocoa nibs into a paste known as cocoa mass or cocoa liquor.
 This pure, unrefined liquid form of chocolate contains both cocoa solids and cocoa butter (the natural fat present in the bean).